krasovsky22/style-studio-ai/docs/development-roadmap.md

 - ✅ Strong focus on user experience with shadcn/ui components
 - ✅ Scalable technical architecture with Next.js 15 + TypeScript
 - ✅ Comprehensive development tools and quality checks
+- ✅ Complete authentication system with OAuth providers
+- ✅ Full layout and navigation system implemented
+- ✅ Comprehensive UI component library ready
-- 🔄 Ready for backend integration and core feature development
+- 🔄 Ready for core feature implementation (image upload & AI generation)
-- 🔄 Continuous performance optimization planned

-The timeline is aggressive but achievable with proper resource allocation and focused execution. **Phase 0 has been completed successfully**, providing a solid foundation for rapid development.
+The timeline is aggressive but achievable with proper resource allocation and focused execution. **Phase 0 and Week 2-3 have been completed successfully ahead of schedule**, providing a solid foundation for rapid development.
 Regular milestone reviews and adjustments will be necessary to ensure successful delivery.

 ---